ThomasWaldmann/argparse/README.txt

 generates help and usage messages and issues errors when users give the program invalid arguments.

-As of Python >= 2.7, the argparse module is maintained within the Python standard library.
-For users who still need to support Python < 2.7, it is also provided as a separate package, which tries to stay compatible with the module in the standard library, but also supports older Python versions.
+As of Python >= 2.7 and >= 3.2, the argparse module is maintained within the Python standard library.
+For users who still need to support Python < 2.7 or
+< 3.2, it is also provided as a separate package, which tries to stay
+compatible with the module in the standard library, but also supports older Python versions.

 argparse is licensed under the Python license, for details see LICENSE.txt.